Tudat/tudat/installation/setupDevWindows.rst

     You will now see a welcome screen.
 You can "Skip" creating an account.
 Next the online installer will do some checks, this may take a few moments.
 You should get the option to specify the install directory, see the step below.

 **Step 3: Set installation directory**
-   Do not install in Program Files, instead install Qt in your C:/ directory (or D:/ ...).
-Do not install it in the Program Files (x86) directory (or any directory with spaces), since this is know to cause issues later on.
+   Do not install Qt in the Program Files folder, but instead in your C:/ directory (or D:/ ...).
+Do not install it in the Program Files (x86) directory (or any directory with spaces), since this is known to cause issues later on.

 **Step 4: Select custom installation components**
     Click Next until you get to the Select Components step.
 Here you get the option to select which parts of the Qt SDK you wish to install, shown below.
 Only Qt Creator (default, can not be unchecked) and MinGW (64-bit, 7.3.0) from the Tools section are necessary.
 The debugger is recommended.

     .. note:: It is highly recommended to have the 64-bit version of MinGW (7.3.0 when installing Qt creator).
 If your system does not support 64 bits, you can use the 5.3.0 MingW, but some code features may not be supported.
+The 32 bits version is also known to cause memory allocation troubles when compiling large applications that use many Tudat, Boost, and Pagmo libraries.

 .. figure:: images/qtInstall.png